Liu Kun (Jin dynasty): Alliance with Tuoba Yilu and conflict with Wang Jun

+Battle of Jinyang

+In February 312, the Han sent their generals, Jin Chong (靳沖) and Bo Ku (卜珝) to attack Liu Kun and besiege Jinyang, but they were repelled by reinforcements from Tuoba Yilu the following month.
+Soon after, Liu Kun sent his nephew, Liu Yan (劉演) to occupy the city of Ye, which had been abandoned a few years prior due to the war.
+At the time, the Han generals, Zhao Gu and Wang Sang (王桑), were making their way towards the Han capital, Pingyang.
+Fearing that Liu Yan would intercept them, they feigned surrender to him, so Liu Kun appointed Zhao Gu the Inspector of Yong province and Wang Sang the Inspector of Yu province.
+When the two generals surrendered back to Han, however, many of their followers rebelled and joined Liu Yan at Ye.

-In 312, Liu Kun appointed a man named Xu Run (徐潤) as the Prefect of Jinyang.
-Xu had impressed Liu Kun through his musical talents to earn his position, but his administration showed his cruelty and corruption.
-The Army Protector, Linghu Sheng (令狐盛) urged Liu Kun to get rid off Xu Run but his advice fell on deaf ears.
-Hearing this, Xu Run slandered Linghu Sheng to the point that Liu Kun decided to execute him.
-Sheng’s son, Linghu Ni (令狐泥) fled to Han, where he revealed to the now emperor Liu Cong of Kun’s situation.
-Liu Cong sent Liu Yao and Liu Can with Linghu Ni as a guide to conquer Bingzhou, and the Han forces managed to force Liu Kun out of Jinyang.
-Linghu Ni also killed both of Liu Kun’s parents while they were fleeing with him.
-Liu Kun managed to recapture Jinyang with Tuoba Yilu’s assistance but by that time the city had been sacked by Liu Yao.
+Later that year, Liu Kun assigned the office of Prefect of Jinyang to a man named Xu Run after he won him over with his musical talents.
+However, Xu Run's administration soon highlighted his cruelty and corruption.
+The Army Protector, Linghu Sheng (令狐盛) urged Liu Kun to get rid off him but his advice fell on deaf ears.
+Hearing these complaints, Xu Run slandered Linghu Sheng to the point that Liu Kun decided to execute him.

+Liu Kun had planned to campaign against the Han in October or November that year, but after Linghu Sheng's death, his son, Linghu Ni (令狐泥) fled to Han and informed the now emperor Liu Cong of his situation.
+Liu Cong sent Liu Yao and Liu Can with Linghu Ni as a guide to conquer Bing, and the Han forces managed to oust Liu Kun out of Jinyang while Linghu Ni killed both of his parents.
+Liu Kun managed to recapture Jinyang with Tuoba Yilu’s assistance but by the time he did, the city had been sacked by Liu Yao.
 Liu Kun regathered his scattered forces and made way to his new capital in Yangqu.